leafac/leafac.com/a-system-for-working-on-creative-projects/index.md

 Points
 ------

-That’s where the eight points of the system comes in.
-Write down your answers to these points—which may become useful further down the line in case you try to sabotage yourself—but don’t spend more than a few minutes in each point.
+That’s where the eight points of the system come in.
+Write down your answers to these points, because they may become useful further down the line in case you try to sabotage yourself.
+But don’t spend more than a few minutes in each point.
 Remember that *Too Much Preparation Kills the Muse*.

 Point 1: Deadline
 -----------------